Elan456/cu-autograder-framework/README.md

 [General output-checking autograder example](https://gradescope-autograders.readthedocs.io/en/latest/diff_general/) given by Gradescope.

+# Features

+- 🐍 **Python-Based** – Easy to write, read, and maintain.
+- 🌍 **Language-Agnostic** – Supports grading for any programming language.
+- 🛠️ **Modular Utilities** – Pre-built tools for building, running, and managing tests, located in the `utils` directory.
+- 🔒 **Secure Execution** – Implements safeguards to prevent students from tampering with the autograder, including restricted execution under a dedicated "student" user.
+- ✅ **Proven Reliability** – Successfully deployed across multiple Clemson University courses.
+- 🎛️ **Highly Customizable** – Supports user-defined drivers, input files, and unit tests for flexible grading criteria.
+- 🚀 **Effortless Deployment** – Simply write tests in `tests/test.py` and run `sh zipper.sh` to generate a ready-to-upload zip file for Gradescope.

 # Usage
 1. Download the latest release from the [releases page](https://github.com/Elan456/cu-autograder-framework/releases) or clone the repository